wso2/docs-is/en/docs/guides/login/multi-attribute-login.md

 You have now successfully set up WSO2 Identity Server to allow multi-attribute login.

-## Using Multi-Attribute login
+## Try it out

 When multi-attribute login is configured in WSO2 IS, application users can use any of the configured attributes to login.

-### Example: Allow users to use mobile number as a login identifier
+In this example scenario, let's allow users to use the mobile number as a login identifier:

 1. Configure multi-attribute login for the claim `http://wso2.org/claims/mobile`.
-2. Go to the My Account URL: (`https://localhost:9443/myaccount`).
+2. Go to the My Account: `https://localhost:9443/myaccount`.
 3. Enter mobile number as the login identifier and click **Continue**.

     ![adding-regex-pattern-to-claims]({{base_path}}/assets/img/guides/login-with-mobile-number.png)

-### Supported flows
-This feature is supported by the following flows:

-1. Identifier first authenticator
-2. Basic Authenticator
-3. Request path authenticator
-4. Authentication REST APIs
-5. Oauth Password grant
-6. Password recovery flow

 !!!
 Tip
     - **What happens if two users use the same value for a claim?**

         Multi-attribute login will not work for these users.
 Retaining uniqueness for claim values avoids this conflict.
+Learn about [configuring the uniqueness of claims]({{base_path}}/learn/configuring-uniqueness-of-claims).

     - **Using email address as login attribute for super tenant users**

         Super tenant users need to append the tenant domain to the email address (Ex: `john@wso2.com@caron.super`) when logging into a SaaS application.

-!!! info "Related Topics"
-    See the [Configuring Uniqueness of Claims]({{base_path}}/learn/configuring-uniqueness-of-claims) topic for more information.